By Evan Cutts

 That includes City of Notions, now circulating via all twenty-four public library branches in the Greater Boston Area.

-Legros Georges informed us that the Mayor’s Office of Arts and Culture, BPL, and she as Poet Laureate release newsletters on readings, workshops, grants, and writing fellowships.
+Legros Georges informed us that she, as poet laureate, alongside the Mayor’s Office of Arts and Culture, and BPL release newsletters on readings, workshops, grants, and writing fellowships.

 The Poet Laureate suggests writers and curious Bostonians subscribe to her newsletter via email: email@example.com.